FINAL PUBLICATIONS FROM THE SUMMIT (Nov. 20, 2020)

-We recommend reading these materials to prepare for the upcoming virtual U.S. DOT Pedestrian Safety Summit:
+Materials recommended for reading in advance to prepare for the U.S. DOT Pedestrian Safety Summit:

 - 2018 Traffic Tech for Pedestrians